deletehead/the_hax/retail_store_methodology.md

   - Call out anything that's weird/off/abusable

 ## POS Testing
+- Ask if they use a wireless/mobile device in the store.
+They might not know of a wireless network but it could be hidden and dedicated for devices.
+Also, check those for payment software/processing.
 - Get a photo/documentation of the make/model/serial number of the device
 - Examine the POS Pin Entry/Terminal Devices for tampering.
 Determine if the devices are constrained in any way, or would be susceptible to removal and replacement (e.g. are not locked down)
 - Test the POS for common vulnerabilities.